 On 18th July 1944, two 7.5cm German guns pinned back ‘B’ Company as they tried to take Sanneville.
 Lieutenant Lyttle, though outside his own company area, gathered some men and flanked the first gun.
 Rifleman Andrew Charles and his Bren gun along with a Rifleman McNally crossed the road under intense fire.
 Making it to within 50 yards of the gun, they opened up with their Bren guns and put in “steady, deadly fire”.
 He received the Military Medal in July 1944 for his actions.

+Andrew Charles continued to battle through north-west Europe with 2nd Battalion.
+In September 1944, while in the Netherlands, Field Marshal Bernard Montgomery visited the Battalion.
+He presented the Military Medal to Rifleman Andrew Charles.
 Charles received injuries near the River Maas, the Netherlands in December 1944.
 Authorities evacuated the rifleman, sending him to a military hospital in London and then onto another in Belfast.
 He discharged himself in early 1946.

 Life after the War

 After returning to Ulster, Rifleman Charles, known to family and friends as Andy, worked for Northern Ireland Electricity.
 He has been an active member and supporter of Magherafelt Royal British legion for many years.